esy/esy/README.md

 ```

 #### Slow tests
-By pacing `@slowtest` token in commit messages, we mark the commit ready for the slow tests framework
+By placing `@slowtest` token in commit messages, we mark the commit ready for the slow tests framework
 (tests that hit the network).
 They are run with `node test-e2e-slow/run-slow-tests.js`

 #### Windows